MariiaZhk/paycards-manager/README.md

 - Set any card as the default.
 - Delete cards.

-The app starts with mocked card data and stores added cards in `localStorage`.
-It does not persist data to a backend and is intended as a UI prototype or tech demo.
+The app initializes with mocked card data and persists all cards — both the initial mocked ones and any new cards added by the user — in localStorage.
+The app does not connect to a backend; it is intended as a frontend-only prototype or tech demo.

 ## 🚀 Features